 All experiential learning courses begin with traditional classroom work: learning strategy, doing casework, and hearing lectures from faculty and other prominent organization leaders invited from outside MIT Sloan.
 Some Action Learning courses are simulation-based activities where faculty use technology to replicate business challenges, allowing students to test their knowledge and then assess the assumptions underlying their decisions.
 Other courses allow students to apply their knowledge in developing a strategic plan with and for an external host company.
 The project-based courses culminate with on-site time at the host organization to present that plan.
 MIT Sloan's academic schedule is set up to facilitate the time necessary for off-campus experiences.

 Different labs are organized by the types of projects involved and by the locations of the host organizations.
 For example, one of the most popular labs, Global Entrepreneurship Lab (G-Lab), concentrates on entrepreneurs in developing economies.
 By contrast, students in Entrepreneurship Lab (E-Lab) usually work with New England- area entrepreneurs, bringing new technology-based products to market.
-Leadership Lab (L-Lab) works with organizations to integrate sustainability as organizational change, whereas Sustainable Business Lab (S-Lab) tackles specific sustainability projects.
+Leading Sustainable Systems Lab (L-Lab) works with organizations to integrate sustainability as organizational change, whereas Sustainable Business Lab (S-Lab) tackles specific sustainability projects.
 The following pages describe more characteristics of existing Lab courses.

 MIT Sloan Trading Lab